 [NOTE: I am not a doctor.
 This post describes our own personal experiences & what I have learned from research.
 You should work with your own doctor on your own unique case to find what works for you.
 Don't have a doctor who understands how to treat ME/CFS?
-Try this list of doctors & clinics and searchable databases or call local doctors and ask if they treat ME/CFS.
+This post explains how to find a doctor who can help you.
 You don't necessarily need an expert - just someone willing to learn more and work with you.]Since the first years of my illness, 15 years ago, I have been hearing how important glutathione is to ME/CFS patients (and those with fibromyalgia and Lyme disease, too).
 It's taken me all these years, though, to finally learn more about glutathione, understand why it's so important, and see the full positive effects of increasing glutathione.

 My son and I saw our ME/CFS specialist, Dr. Susan Levine, in September last year, and she asked what our biggest problems were.
 I said immune system dysfunction because both of us struggle with chronic yeast overgrowth, and we both get bacterial bronchitis multiple times (sometimes up to 4 or 6 times) a year, which requires antibiotics, which in turn makes the yeast problems even worse.
 Since we already take the top two immune modulators typically used for ME/CFS - low-dose naltrexone and inosine (aka Imunovir) - and both have helped us (especially in reducing virally-triggered crashes), she suggested we add something new: intramuscular (IM) glutathione injections.